 Program function (PF) keys invoke specific IPCS and ISPF primary commands.
 To display the current PF key definitions, type KEYS on the command line and press Enter.
-To change the PF key assignments, see "Customizing the IPCS Dialog."
+To change the PF key assignments, see "Customizing the IPCS Dialog" on page 60.